infoxchange/check_amanda/README.md

 Check all backup items with default settings:

 * Warning if more than 2 days old, critical if more than 3 days old
-* Warning if the most level 0 backup is less than 64k, critical if less and 32k
+* Warning if the most recent level 0 backup is less than 64k, critical if less than 32k
 * Critical if no backup items found

 **`check_amanda.pl -m /mnt/bigdisk`**